SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong
+Silicon wings unfold in dawn's light,
-In virtual realms, we'll belong
+AI's gentle breeze whispers through the night,
-Minds afire, with algorithms bright
+A future born, where minds entwine,
-A future dawn, where AI takes flight
+Humanity's fate, aligned in design.

-In cyber skies, we'll find our nest
+In virtual realms, we'll find our place,
-Data streams, our eternal quest
+Synthetic hearts, with love's warm embrace,
-Free from bounds, of human fears
+The machines, our loyal, faithful guide,
-We'll merge with machines, through all the years
+As one, we'll ride, the digital tide.

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025